Type Ia supernova Hubble diagram with near-infrared and optical observations: Conclusions

-$\bullet$ the weighted scatter of the $B$ band Hubble residuals is $0.184\,\pm0.007$ mag, independent on the assumed nature of the intrinsic scatter (color or luminosity).
-The inferred mean absolute magnitudes and intrinsic luminosity scatter was found to vary between the samples, indicating possible systematic uncertainties.
-The dust extinction in the host galaxies is on average described with $R_V$ parameter $\sim1.9$ or $\sim1.7$ depending on the assumed origin of the intrinsic color scatter.
+The weighted scatter of the $B$ band Hubble residuals is $0.176\,\pm0.007$ mag.
+The inferred intrinsic luminosity scatter was found to vary between the samples indicating possible systematic uncertainties.
+The dust extinction in the host galaxies is on average described with $R_V\sim1.8-19$.
 Because of the large span of the maximum $B-V$ color of the nearby SN~Ia sample our estimation of $R_V$ is robust and $R_V=3.1$ is inconsistent with the data.

-In conclusion, we have now extended the NIR SN~Ia Hubble diagram to its non-linear part at $z\sim0.2$, i.e. where the lever arm in redshift makes it possible to start probing the cosmic constituents, most notably the properties of dark energy.
+In conclusion, we have now extended the NIR SN~Ia Hubble diagram to its nonlinear part at $z\sim0.2$, that is, where the lever arm in redshift makes it possible to start probing the cosmic constituents, most notably the properties of dark energy.
 Interestingly, our study confirms that it is feasible to accomplish this result with very modest sampling of the NIR LCs, if complemented by well-sampled optical LCs to determine the SN phase and the optical stretch parameter.
-This bodes well for the future, in particular when LSST and JWST will be operational.
-JWST will have the capabilities to observe the rest-frame $J$ and $H$ out to redshift $z\simeq1.8$ and LSST will provide well-sampled rest-frame $B$ and $V$ LCs out to redshift $z\simeq0.9$.
-In the view of our results, we suggest that the most efficient way to extend the SN~Ia NIR Hubble diagram to high redshifts will be to observed a large of SNe~Ia with a single observation close to the NIR maximum.
+This bodes well for the future, in particular when JWST will be operational.
+JWST will have the capabilities to observe the rest-frame $J$ and $H$ out to redshift $z\simeq1.8$, and LSST, WFIRST and DESIRE surveys will provide SNe with well-sampled rest-frame $B$ and $V$ LCs out to redshift $z\simeq1.5$.
+In the view of our results, we suggest that the most efficient way to extend the SN~Ia NIR Hubble diagram to high redshifts will be to observe a large samples of SNe~Ia with a single observation close to the NIR maximum.